Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Introduction

 Many strategies for efficient deep learning \cite{EDL_1,EDL_2} have been proposed including pruning \cite{pruning}, quantization \cite{quantization}, knowledge distillation \cite{KD_1,KD_2,KD_3,KD_4,KD_5}, dynamic inference \cite{DI_1}, and Neural Architecture Search (NAS) \cite{NAS_1,NAS_2,NAS_3}.
-Pruning and quantization methods attempt to compress the networks but they cannot substantially reduce the model size.
-Knowledge distillation is used to transfer knowledge from a large teacher model to a smaller student model, however it does not provide the optimum architecture for a specific dataset to reduce the memory footprint or computation.
-Dynamic inference techniques adaptively skip some layers in a model during inference to reduce the latency but also fail to address the problem of large memory footprint.
-Neural Architecture Search (NAS) provides a flexible model design process however it has several downsides: very high computation cost leading to large carbon footprint \cite{OFA_1}, extreme time consumption as it typically requires training thousands of candidate architectures to find the optimum ones, and the complexity of defining the search space, which may sometimes miss powerful architectures.
+Pruning and quantization compress the networks but cannot substantially reduce their size on disk.
+Knowledge distillation transfers knowledge from a large teacher model to a smaller student model, however, it does not provide the optimized architecture for the task at hand.
+Dynamic inference techniques adaptively skip layers in a model during inference to reduce the latency but fail to address the problem of large memory footprint.
+Neural Architecture Search (NAS) provides an architecture search process, however, it has huge computation cost leading to large carbon footprint \cite{OFA_1}, extreme time consumption (as it typically trains thousands of candidates to find the optimum architecture), and the complexity of defining the search space, which may sometimes miss powerful architectures.